 Strain the mixture into a glass filled with ice cubes.
 I like to use a large, square mold silicone ice cube tray.
 The ice cubes melt much slower and your drink won’t get watered down.

-**Cocktail tip – use bottled or filtered water in your ice cube trays.
+**Cocktail tip – use bottled, filtered, or distilled water in your ice cube trays.
 The ice cubes will appear clear instead of foggy.**

 Top your glass with sparkling wine and voilà!
 You’re ready to enjoy your sparkling bourbon pear cocktail.